ampatspell/ember-cli-zuglet/README.md

 This addon is dead simple way to use Google Firebase services in your Ember.js apps.
 Cloud Firestore, Storage, Auth, Functions.

-ember-cli-zuglet@^2.0.0 is a complete rewrite for Ember.js Octane.
+ember-cli-zuglet@^2.0.0 is a complete rewrite for Ember.js Octane edition.

 * [Website](https://www.ember-cli-zuglet.com/)
 * [Documentation](https://www.ember-cli-zuglet.com/docs)